castorini/anserini/docs/regressions-msmarco-v2-passage-splade-pp-sd.md

 python src/main/python/run_regression.py --index --verify --search --regression msmarco-v2-passage-splade-pp-sd
 ```

-We make available a version of the MS MARCO passage corpus that has already been encoded with SPLADE++ CoCondenser-SelfDistil.
+We make available a version of the corpus that has already been encoded with SPLADE++ CoCondenser-SelfDistil.

 From any machine, the following command will download the corpus and perform the complete regression, end to end: